-The Money Academy is brought to you by Wonga and contains video lessons and quizzes related to financial literacy.
-This financial learning portal aims to teach you about the four pillars of personal finance, namely; Debt, Saving, Budgeting and Investing with punchy, to the point animated videos.
+Money Academy is brought to you by Wonga and contains video lessons and quizzes related to financial literacy.
+This learning portal aims to teach you about the four pillars of personal finance namely - Debt, Savings, Budgeting and Investing.

 Finance at Khan Academy

-The Khan Academy has created a vast and comprehensive library of video presentations that teach the user all about personal finance, covering topics such as taxes, accounting, insurance, retirement, debt, interest, housing and more.
-It also covers broader financial topics to provide users with the “bigger picture” from investment vehicles, stocks and bonds, inflation and current economics.
-The context for these lessons is set in the United States, however, the content itself and the take-home messages are also relevant to South Africans.
+The Khan Academy has created a vast and comprehensive library of video presentations that teach the user all about personal finance, including taxes, accounting, insurance, retirement, debt, interest, housing, and much more.
+It also includes broader financial subjects, such as investment vehicles, stocks and bonds, inflation, and current economics, to give viewers a "bigger picture" view of the market.
+The background for these lessons is set in the United States, but the substance and takeaways are equally relevant to South Africans.